marcope-98/RTOSNotes/README.md

 - [x] Missing O/I-PCP
 - [x] Missing DS and PS schedulability analysis (even though the appendix fills the knowledge gap)
 - [ ] Missing Probabilistic Guarantees and PROSIT
-- [ ] Missing real-world considerations
+- [ ] Missing real-world considerations (prolly this will be omitted anyway)
 - [ ] Watch Lecture recording on Operating System Structure